 It’s a business model that can be very successful.
 Recent research finds over 35,000 one person businesses earning over $1 million each year in the USA.
 These one-person businesses succeed on their own terms, without having to deal with the stresses of hiring, firing, and managing employees.
 So how do they do it?
 And how can you start and run a one-woman business?

 Running a one-woman business does not mean doing everything alone.
-As an entrepreneur, it is likely that you’ll want to concern yourself with the most important areas of business, without getting bogged down in the nitty gritty of accounting, organisation or legal research.
+As an entrepreneur, it is likely that you’ll want to concern yourself with the most important areas of business, without getting bogged down in the nitty-gritty of accounting, organisation or legal research.
+The trick is to contract specialists for those tasks.
+Hire an accountant to sort out financial matters and a Virtual Assistant for admin tasks that are not the best use of your time and focus.

 This, at least, was the mindset of now-millionaire Tim Ferriss, author of The 4-Hour Work Week: Escape the 9-5, Live Anywhere and Join the New Rich.
 In his best-selling book, Ferriss advises entrepreneurs to hire contractors to handle nearly all of their personal admin tasks, because it will free them up to focus on the creative and strategic side of their businesses.